gambitproject/gambit/doc/pyapi.rst

    :param int max_depth: Maximum recursion depth (default is no limit)
    :raises RuntimeError: if game has more than two players.

+.. py:function:: liap_solve(game, use_strategic=True, maxiter=100, external=False)

+   Compute Nash equilibria of a game using :ref:`Lyapunov function minimization <gambit-liap>`.

+   :param bool use_strategic: Use the strategic form.
+   :param int maxiter: Maximum number of iterations in function minimization.
+   :param bool external: Call the external command-line solver instead
+                of the internally-linked implementation

 .. py:function:: lp_solve(game, rational=True, use_strategic=False, external=False)